reality/alsuti/README.md

 ## Firefox

-The firefox plugin allows you to easily rehost images on an alsuti instance and then share a link.
+The firefox plugin allows you to easily rehost images on an alsuti instance and then share the link.
 This is useful for sharing images which are transient, or behind login-walls to your friends.
 You can simply right click an image, and then click 'Upload to Alsuti,' and the link will be copied to your clipboard.

 ![Firefox Addon Screenshot](http://reality.rehab/al/VyFaTRiox.png)